-On the same note with honesty and trust, accountability is another work habit employers are looking for.
+On the same note with honesty and trust, accountability is another good work habit employers are looking for.
 Accountability refers to much more than simply taking responsibility for your own work whenever necessary and there are a couple of underlying aspects this concept refers to.

 First, there’s a need to understand the company goals so you and your team can work towards reaching them at all times.
 Interestingly, this study found that 85% of the survey respondents were not fully aware of the goals their company had for the future.
 As a result, 93% of them were unable to take accountability for any results since frequent changes in terms of company-level objectives create more confusion.
 Imagine having a soccer team with 11 people, but only one of them would know what position to play on.
 This same research highlights the importance of employees understanding general company and project goals in order to avoid poor results, missed targets, and low team morale.